-It isn’t hard to make the choice between experienced developers and inexperienced ones as for qualification.
+It isn’t hard to make the choice between experienced developers and inexperienced ones for qualification.
 Professionals are the obvious choice that many companies sacrifice due to the vague possibility of saving expenses.
 You will be totally surprised by the real development cost of expensive vs cheap services.

 COMPARISON ON THE REAL SPENDINGS ON CHEAP AND EXPENSIVE DEVELOPERS

-Previously we have mentioned that people who write the code can’t properly function without supporting staff such as QAs and project management pro.
+Previously we have mentioned that people who write the code can’t properly function without supporting staff such as QAs and project management pros.
 That’s why our cost estimate will include expenses on all the services required for developing the sampled middle-complexity feature.

 In order to do that, we introduce such relative value as a coefficient of other specialists’ engagement per one unit of the produced code.
-For example, QA tester will need 1 hour of testing, identifying bugs, and sending bug reports per every 5 hours of the developer’s work.
+For example, the QA tester will need 1 hour of testing, identifying bugs, and sending bug reports per every 5 hours of the developer’s work.
 Thus we have a coefficient of 0.25 for QA that we’ll use to get the sum of subsequent expenses.

 Calculations cover the difference in rates along with the involvement coefficient of other specialists.

-When the development process runs well, it takes on average 15 hours for most software developers to write the code for one unit of medium to high complexity CRUD.
+When the development process runs well, it takes on average 15 hours for most software developers to write the code for one unit of medium to high-complexity CRUD.
 However, the working hours of other specialists considerably vary.
-Because of the poor qualification of the uneducated or inexperienced developers, other team members need to spend much more time on task explanation, management, testing and advising some solutions.
+Because of the poor qualification of the uneducated or inexperienced developers, other team members need to spend much more time on task explanation, management, testing, and advising some solutions.